 Global G-48 Santoku Hollow Ground Knife

-The knife is made of high quality stainless steel.
-The handle is also made of stainless steel and it’s molded and dipped to provide safe and firm grip.
+The knife is made of high-quality stainless steel.
+The handle is also made of stainless steel and it’s molded and dipped to provide a safe and firm grip.
 There’s nothing worse than a knife sliding off from your hand.
 With a 7 inch blade and low weight, it’s an ideal knife for general cutting and slicing.

 Overall I think you cannot go wrong with this knife, especially if this is going to be the first Santoku you will own.
 Some of you may dislike the one piece of steel design, but I personally like it and find it very comfortable to hold in my hand.

-The knife enjoys extremely positive reviews from customers, with many of the reviewers stating that the blade is the best the have ever owned.
+The knife enjoys extremely positive reviews from customers, with many of the reviewers stating that the blade is the best they have ever owned.

 Shun Premier Santoku Knife